 - Drill and Practice Monitor – chatbots will task monitors, giving feedback and providing encouragement for repetitive tasks required for practicing a skill

 - Competitor – in learning games and e-learning software with gamification features, learners may play against chatbot competitors, especially when practicing to take on human competitors.
 Perhaps some chatbots will be programmed to “trash talk” those who want higher levels of motivation.

 - Role Players – chatbots who play roles in simulated scenarios are already available.
-These e-dramas will only become more realistic and will be used by humans who need to practice sales skills, counseling skills, and other roles that require them to eventually interact with other humans.
+These e-dramas will only become more realistic and will be used by humans who need to practice sales skills, counseling skills, and other roles that require them to interact with other humans eventually.

 - Moderators of social media – social media chat rooms can become contentious and can degenerate into mud-slinging affairs.
 Adequately programmed chatbots will be able to detect unacceptable behavior and call out (or block) those perpetuating it.
 They already are significant contributors to online social discussions.

-- Champions of causes – be prepared for chatbots that will be trained in the skills of persuasion – for good and for evil.
-They will be used by their owners to champion causes or to sell us goods with convincing arguments and dialogue.
+- Champions of causes – be prepared for chatbots that will be trained in the skills of persuasion – for good and evil.
+They will be used by their owners to champion causes or to sell us products with convincing arguments and dialogue.
 It will also use them to recruit new employees and to keep valued workers.

 - Personalized interface control – already, we can control our laptops and mobile devices by voice commands.
 The next step will be interactive, where a chatbot might question you to clarify further what you want to do.

-- Assessor – chatbots can be part of online assessment programs, welcoming learners, presenting instructions in preparation for a test, giving textual or voice questions, scoring responses and giving feedback.
-Already there are chatbots that can grade essay questions and a human assessor.
+- Assessor – chatbots can be part of online assessment programs, welcoming learners, presenting instructions in preparation for a test, giving textual or voice questions, scoring responses, and giving feedback.
+Already some chatbots can grade essay questions and a human assessor.

 Latest posts by Gary Woodill (see all)